On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Cases Where Mean Sampling is Better than Median Sampling

-where the second inequality is by Hoeffding's inequality and $|f^{\mathrm{n}}(x^{i-1})-f^{\mathrm{n}}(x^j)|\le 2n$. \\ Similar to the discussion in the last paragraph of the proof of Theorem~\ref{theo-median-segment}, we conclude that the expected running time is polynomial. \end{proof} From the proof, we can intuitively explain why mean sampling is effective.
-For two solutions $x$ and $y$ with $f(x)>f(y)$, the noisy fitness $f^\mathrm{n}(x)$ is larger than $f^\mathrm{n}(y)$ in expectation, and using mean sampling will make the probability of accepting the true worse solution $y$ sufficiently small.
+where the second inequality holds by $|f^{\mathrm{n}}(x^{i-1})-f^{\mathrm{n}}(x^j)|\le 2n$ and Hoeffding's inequality. \\ Similar to the discussion at the end of Theorem~\ref{theo-median-segment}, the ERT is polynomial. $\blacksquare$ \end{proof} From the proof, we can derive an intuitively explanation for the effectiveness of mean sampling.
+For $x$ and $z$ satisfying $f(x)>f(z)$ (i.e., $z$ is worse), the expectation of $f^\mathrm{n}(x)$ is larger than $f^\mathrm{n}(z)$.
+Then, there is a small enough probability to accept $z$ if using mean sampling.
+Thus, the search direction of (1+1)-EA will not be misled and the optimal solution can be quickly found.

-To prove Theorem~\ref{theo-median-part}, we use Lemma~\ref{lemma-lower}~\cite{giessen2014robustness}, which intuitively means that if a true worse solution (i.e., a solution with more 0-bits) is estimated better than a true better solution with some probability, the running time can be lower bounded. \begin{lemma}[\cite{giessen2014robustness}] Suppose there is some $l\le n/4$ and a constant $c\ge 16$ such that
+To prove Theorem~\ref{theo-median-part}, we use Lemma~\ref{lemma-lower}~\cite{18}, which intuitively means that if a true worse solution (i.e., a solution with more 0s) is estimated better than a true better solution with some probability, then we can derive the lower bound for the runtime. \begin{lemma}[\!\!\cite{18}] If there exists a real number $l\le n/4$ satisfying